 Raising crop yields does not prevent hunger or famine.
-Over the last 30 years, the Indian sub-continent went from being a chronic food importer to a massive grain exporter, but this did not keep 200 million Indians from going hungry in 1995 while the country exported $625 million worth of wheat and flour and 5 million metric tons of rice.
+Over the last 30 years, the Indian sub-continent went from being a chronic food importer to a massive grain exporter, but this does not keep 200 million Indians from going hungry while the country exports $625 million worth of wheat and flour and 5 million metric tons of rice.

 Starvation deaths and child malnutrition are common in India, despite the fact that India ranks near the top of agricultural exporters in the global south.
 India’s current 26 million-ton grain surplus could easily feed its 320 million hungry people, but it does not.
 Why?
 Because starving villagers are too poor to buy the food produced in their own countryside.

 You can see this to a lesser extent in the U.S., where 13 million children (that’s 1 in 6 children!) don’t have enough to eat because their parents cannot afford to buy all the food they need.
 Meanwhile, a mean-spirited segment of our society wants to eliminate Food Stamps and school lunch programs, both of which barely provide adequate nutrition to growing young bodies, but are all we currently have to help ensure the general welfare of poor children.